meker12/commerce-channels.en/help/channel-manager/onboard.md

 - **Authorization to download the Channel Manager Composer package**–Provide the Beta coordinator for Adobe Channel with the MAGE ID of the [!DNL Commerce] account used to manage the service for your organization.
 - **Experience using Composer and the [!DNL Commerce CLI]** –See [General CLI Installation](https://devdocs.magento.com/extensions/install/){target="_blank"} for information about using these tools to install and manage extensions on [!DNL Adobe Commerce] or [!DNL Magento Open Source] platforms.
 - [[!DNL Amazon Sales Channel] version 4.4.2 or later](https://experienceleague.adobe.com/docs/commerce-channels/amazon/release-notes.html)–If you have activated [!DNL Amazon Sales Channel] for your [!DNL Commerce] sites, verify that your [!DNL Commerce] platform has version 4.42 installed before you install [!DNL Channel Manager].
+- [!DNL Inventory Management] extension for Adobe Commerce and Magento Open Source

+   If you plan to use Channel Manager for inventory and Order Management, you must have the Inventory Management extension installed and enabled on your Adobe Commerce and Magento Open Source instance.
+Typically, this extension is installed and enabled by default on Adobe Commerce and Magento Open Source 2.3.x and later.
+For more information, see [Install Inventory Management](https://devdocs.magento.com/extensions/inventory-management/) in the Adobe Commerce Developer documentation.

 ### Requirements